More data has come out today that suggests roughly half -- or in this case 54% -- of digital ads aren't even viewable.

 The infographic also says that campaign performance is tied more closely to exposure (how long the ad was viewable) than frequency.

-companies that track the difference between "viewable" and "seen."
+are some companies that track the difference between "viewable" and "seen."
 Essentially, just because an impression was viewable doesn't mean it was seen.
 Recent data suggests the actual seen rate of online ads is closer to 14%.

 Editor's note: The initial version of this article incorrectly attributed the 54% figure to Infectious Media.
 That particular figure came from comScore's vCE Benchmarks study from June 2013.